 MySQL/PostgreSQL consumer: 1,200-3,500 €.
 MongoDB WiredTiger: 3,500-9,000 €.
 MS SQL Server: 5,500-16,000 €.
 Oracle enterprise: 9,000-28,000 €.
 Cassandra cluster: 8,000-22,000 €.
 Third-party tools: Stellar $299-599, EaseUS MS SQL $299.

-Database recovery in 2026 remains asymmetric: prevention (tested backups + replication standby + proactive monitoring) costs 2% of DBA time and resolves 89% of incidents in less than 30 minutes.
-Forensic recovery without prevention costs between 1,200 € and 28,000 € depending on DBMS and complexity.
+Database recovery in 2026 stays lopsided.
+Prevention (tested backups + replication standby + active monitoring) costs a small slice of DBA time and solves the vast majority of incidents in minutes.
+Forensic recovery with no prevention costs between 1,200 € and 28,000 €, based on DBMS and how hard the case is.